MechanicalRabbit/FunSQL.jl/docs/src/guide.md

 ## `Group` and Aggregate Functions

-`Group` and aggregate functions are used for summarizing data to report totals, averages and so on.
+[`Group`](@ref) and aggregate functions are used for summarizing data to report totals, averages and so on.
 We start by applying the `Group` node to partition the input rows into disjoint groups.
 We can then use aggregate functions to calculate summary values from the rows of each group.
-In FunSQL, aggregate functions are created using the constructor `Agg`.
+In FunSQL, aggregate functions are created using the [`Agg`](@ref) node.
 In the following example, we use the aggregate function `Agg.count`, which simply counts the number of rows in each group.